 More than almost anything else, our health has a tremendous impact on our day-to-day activities, state of mind, and overall wellbeing.
 Good health is foundational to everything else we do – our ability to take care of our families, be productive at work, and pursue our passions and hobbies.
 We’ve made significant progress in improving our nation’s health over the past few years – but when two-thirds of American adults are overweight and the diabetes epidemic continues to grow, we need to be diligent in our efforts to improve healthcare.
 That fact is particularly resonant when we take a look at how our healthcare spending compares to our health outcomes.
-We spend about 2.5 the average of other developed countries on healthcare, and those expenditures consumed 17.6% of our GDP in 2012.
+We spend about 2.5 times the average of other developed countries on healthcare, and those expenditures consumed 17.6% of our GDP in 2012.
 Yet our life expectancy of 78.7 years is under the average 79.8 years for developed countries, and we have fewer practicing physicians and hospital beds per person.

 The Affordable Care Act – commonly known as Obamacare – must be properly implemented to improve the status of healthcare in our country.
 While the ACA is a good start for better healthcare in this country, it is in our hands to oversee its successful implementation and to continue strengthening American healthcare over time – especially as some members of Congress repeatedly attempt to repeal the law and others seek to strip its preventive measures and other core provisions.
 That said, we must to be open with American people and ensure that those who have been surprised by policy cancelations as a result of Obamacare are able to keep their plans for the next year.
 We need to honor the commitment that people get to keep plans they want, and I am encouraged that the Obama Administration is working on this important fix.
 We also need to take measures to lower the cost of health care so that working families and the middle class do not face rising premiums.